 Meteorologist Ashley Baylor joined WAVY TV 10/FOX 43 and the Super Doppler 10 Weather Team in January 2015.
-You can see Ashley on weekend mornings and filling in during the week.
+You can see Ashley on weekend evenings and filling in during the week.

-Ashley spent the last four years as the weekday morning meteorologist at WWLP in Springfield, Massachusetts.
+Before coming to Hampton Roads, Ashley spent four years as the weekday morning meteorologist at WWLP in Springfield, Massachusetts.
 Since Massachusetts is no stranger to severe weather, she has covered a broad range of weather phenomena, from tornadoes and microbursts to hurricanes and Nor’easters.
 Some of her most memorable storms include, Hurricane Sandy, Hurricane Irene, the Halloween Nor’easter, and the February Nor’easter of 2013.

 In addition to weather, Ashley has had the opportunity to cover major New England sporting events, including the 2013 World Series, the 2013 AFC Championship game, and Opening Day at Fenway Park.
 Prior to WWLP, Ashley spent three years as the weekday evening meteorologist at WEAU in Eau Claire, Wisconsin.